chiara-knicker/CSE121_Labs/Lab5_1/README.md

 ...
 }
 ```
-This is the task to send the specified GET request using HTTPS.
-It calls several of the different functions used to send the request using different methods.
+This is the task function that demonstrates the usage of the above functions.
+It calls the different HTTPS request functions based on the configuration options.